America's first large cents were the Flowing Hair with Chain Reverse and Wreath Reverse, Liberty Cap, and Draped Bust types.

 On June 5, 1974, the mint launched a program offering a special signed citation of thanks to anyone who exchanged $25 worth of cents at their bank.
 The appeal to patriotism worked – by 1975, the cent shortage was over.
 The citizen response and record-breaking high-volume coin production at all three mints, brought things back to normal.

-See all Lincoln Memorial cents
+See our Lincoln Memorial cent inventory

 The Bicentennial and Shield designs